 From the MBA: Mortgage Applications Increase in Latest MBA Weekly Survey

-… The Refinance Index increased 7 percent from the previous week and was 28 percent lower than the same week one year ago.
-The seasonally adjusted Purchase Index increased 3 percent from one week earlier.
-The unadjusted Purchase Index increased 0.1 percent compared with the previous week and was 4 percent lower than the same week one year ago.
+… The Refinance Index increased 9 percent from the previous week and was 10 percent lower than the same week one year ago.
+The seasonally adjusted Purchase Index decreased 2 percent from one week earlier.
+The unadjusted Purchase Index decreased 1 percent compared with the previous week and was 18 percent lower than the same week one year ago.

-The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances ($548,250 or less) decreased to 3.16 percent from 3.24 percent, with points remaining unchanged at 0.34 (including the origination fee) for 80 percent loan-to-value ratio (LTV) loans.
+The average contract interest rate for 30-year fixed-rate mortgages with jumbo loan balances (greater than $548,250) decreased to 3.11 percent from 3.13 percent, with points decreasing to 0.27 from 0.32 (including the origination fee) for 80 percent LTV loans.

 The first graph shows the refinance index since 1990.

-With relatively low rates, the index remains somewhat elevated, and the recent decline in rates has given the index a slight boost.
+With low rates, the index remains elevated, and increased this week as rates declined.

 The second graph shows the MBA mortgage purchase index